mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 forces a range of support formations such as electronic warfare units, field hospitals and engineering formations.
 However, there is more to the Imperial Army than this.
-The term ‘army’ might better be replaced with something like ‘planetside combat force’, as the army also fights on and under the surface of water.
-Maritime forces tend to be smaller than ‘ground’ forces but this depends on the nature of the world being fought on.
+The term 'army' might better be replaced with something like 'planetside combat force', as the army also fights on and under the surface of water.
+Maritime forces tend to be smaller than 'ground' forces but this depends on the nature of the world being fought on.
 Maritime formations range from combat divers or aquatic–species infantry to surface ships and submarines.